Sign Up for a Free Account

 Overview

-Balo concentric sclerosis is often thought of as a distinct demyelinating syndrome.
-The author argues that no absolute evidence differentiates Balo concentric sclerosis from other acute, aggressive forms of multiple sclerosis, although there are many indications that a district pathology may become clear in the future.
-The article discusses how the spectrum of Balo concentric sclerosis has changed with the discovery of nonfatal cases by MRI.
-In addition, it describes its spectrum of symptoms and provides the current concepts behind the formation of its rings.
-The author speculates that much about the mechanism of tissue destruction in multiple sclerosis may be inferred from pathological observations in Balo concentric sclerosis.
+Balo concentric sclerosis is often thought of as a distinct demyelinating syndrome and an atypical variant of multiple sclerosis.
+The author argues that no absolute evidence differentiates Balo concentric sclerosis from other acute, aggressive forms of multiple sclerosis.
+However, there are many indications that a district pathology may become clear in the future.
+This article discusses how the spectrum of Balo concentric sclerosis has evolved with the discovery of nonfatal cases using MRI.
+Additionally, it describes the spectrum of symptoms and provides an overview of the current concepts behind the formation of its rings.
+The author speculates that much can be inferred about the mechanism of tissue destruction in multiple sclerosis from pathological observations in Balo concentric sclerosis.
 This update includes the most recent descriptions of MRI findings, comparing Balo concentric sclerosis to prototypic multiple sclerosis.

 Key points

-• Balo concentric sclerosis shares features with other forms of acute demyelination, including multiple sclerosis, neuromyelitis optica, and myelin oligodendrocyte glycoprotein–associated demyelinating disease.
+• Balo concentric sclerosis shares features with other forms of acute demyelination, including multiple sclerosis, neuromyelitis optica spectrum disorders, and myelin oligodendrocyte glycoprotein–associated demyelinating disease.

 Historical note and terminology

-Balo concentric sclerosis is a CNS disease with characteristic pathological and MRI features consisting of alternating concentric rings of demyelinated and relatively myelinated tissues.
+Balo concentric sclerosis is a CNS disease characterized by pathological and MRI features consisting of alternating concentric rings of demyelinated and relatively myelinated tissue.
 The evidence that the MRI pattern is tantamount to Balo concentric sclerosis by pathological criteria is based on biopsied cases.
 The unusual and puzzling pattern has led to a distinctive place in multiple sclerosis nosology following its description by Balό (05).
 When Balό gave this rare pattern the name “leukoencephalitis periaxialis concentrica,” it became inevitable that future neurologists would link his name to the entity.
-Nonetheless, the first description of this pathological pattern should be attributed to Marburg who wrote about it 21 years earlier as part of the spectrum of changes found in acute multiple sclerosis (46).
+Nonetheless, the first description of this pathological pattern should be attributed to Marburg who wrote about it 21 years earlier as part of the spectrum of changes found in acute multiple sclerosis (48).

-Currently, whether or not Balo concentric sclerosis is a distinct entity is somewhat controversial.
+Currently, whether Balo concentric sclerosis is a distinct entity is somewhat controversial.
 A few reviewers have lumped Balo leukoencephalitis periaxialis, Schilder encephalitis periaxialis diffusa, and Marburg encephalitis periaxialis scleroticans under the single term “concentric sclerosis” (16).
-The distinction between Balo concentric sclerosis, tumefactive multiple sclerosis, and prototypic multiple sclerosis has been described as overlapping syndromes (22).
-Because about half of the published cases occur in the setting of typical multiple sclerosis (29), Balo concentric sclerosis has frequently been thought to be a variant of multiple sclerosis.
+The distinction between Balo concentric sclerosis, tumefactive multiple sclerosis, and prototypic multiple sclerosis has been described as overlapping syndromes (24).
+Because about half of the published cases occur in the setting of typical multiple sclerosis (31), Balo concentric sclerosis has frequently been thought to be a variant of multiple sclerosis.
+A large case series followed 10 patients with Balo concentric sclerosis from a multiple sclerosis clinic monitoring 2600 patients with multiple sclerosis between 2013 and 2024 (17).
+All patients had a positive type-2 pattern of oligoclonal bands (unique IgG bands in the CSF that are not present in serum), and the most common symptoms were limb weakness and paresthesia.
+This study supports the classification of Balo concentric sclerosis as a variant of multiple sclerosis due to overlapping characteristics.
 Because a significant number of patients with Balo concentric sclerosis lesions have severe and disabling attacks, this view suggests that Balo concentric sclerosis occurs when unfavorable pathological factors are found in a small portion of patients, many of whom progress to multiple sclerosis.
 Importantly, not all patients with a Balo-like presentation subsequently develop multiple sclerosis.

 This is an article preview.